Aweryc/bookshelf/Readme.md

 ### Bookshelf

 It's a small project to store a books, authors and comments about books for registered users.
 Also, you can search book on site.

+Bookshelf API has some endpoints:

+1. Get a list of all books: http://127.0.0.1:8000/book_list/
+2. Get an info about one book:  http://127.0.0.1:8000/book_list/{book_id}.

+   Where book_id: int

 1. To run a project please clone via git in a folder on your machine.
 2. Set a virtual environment: python -m venv venv.